Skip to content

 • Exercise daily – If you exercise for 30 minutes a day, you may see that your sleep cycle seems to get a little bit better.

-• Manage stress – We all have stress in our lives however it’s how we manage that stress that can determine how it affects our sleep cycle.
+• Manage stress – We all have stress in our lives.
+However, it’s how we manage stress that can determine how it affects our sleep cycle.
 Find what works best for you to keep your stress levels under control, whether it’s meditation, breathing exercises, talking to a friend, or something else.
 A great product to consider would be the Country Life Gut Connection Stress Balance that can support mental calmness and diminish occasional tension.

-• Develop an evening routine – Doing the same activities (warm bath, brushing your teeth, reading, etc.) every night before bed will signal your brain it’s getting time for sleep.
+• Have an evening routine – Doing the same activities (warm bath, brushing your teeth, reading, etc.) every night before bed will signal your brain it is time to get ready for sleep.
 And try to go to bed at the same time every night.

-You can even combine the Sleep Balance and Stress Balance products as they work well together.
+Follow these tips and there’s a great chance you’ll be pleasantly surprised with an improved quality of sleep.
+And if you were trying to decide between the Sleep Balance and Stress Balance, you can combine them, as they work well together.
 You could take Stress Balance at lunch and Sleep Balance 30-60 minutes before going to bed.
-Remember, consult your health care provider before making any changes to your current supplement regimen.
+As always, remember to consult your health care provider before making any changes to your current supplement regimen.

-Getting a great nights sleep can help you #PowerYourGreatness!
+Getting a great night’s sleep can help you #PowerYourGreatness!
+Grab Your Gut Connection® Sleep Balance™ at Country Life Vitamins today.

 Our Certifications